TimMouskhelichvili/personal/public/static/markdown/blog/javascript-substring/en.md

 author: Tim Mouskhelichvili
 ---

-You may know the substring() function, but do you know everything about it?
+You may know the `substring()` function, but do you know everything about it?

-In this article, you will find all the information needed, from *the definition* to the *difference between substring() slice() and substr()*.
+In this article, you will find all the information needed, from the definition to the difference between `substring()`, `slice()` and `substr()`.

-I will also provide valuable examples for some of the most common use cases that you may encounter.
+Also, I will provide valuable examples for some of the most common use cases that you may encounter while developing your next hit application.

 ![JavaScript Substring](/static/images/blog/javascript-substring/cover.png)